North Parramatta

 North Parramatta has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-A total of 56 projects have been identified by AreaSearch as potentially impacting the area, with key initiatives including Cosmopolitan by Deicorp in Parramatta, Riverside Theatres Redevelopment, Parramatta North Health and Innovation Precinct (Stage 1), and Parramatta North Urban Renewal Precinct.
-The following list details those projects likely to have the most relevance.
+A total of 56 projects have been identified by AreaSearch as potentially impacting the area.
+Among these key projects are Cosmopolitan by Deicorp in Parramatta, Riverside Theatres Redevelopment, Parramatta North Health and Innovation Precinct (Stage 1), and Parramatta North Urban Renewal Precinct.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.